nbkinh/yii-base/README.md

 ],
 ```

-You can then access the application through the following URL:
+You can then access the application through the following URL

 ~~~
 http://localhost/basic/web/